willymcallister/willymcallister.github.io/_articles/rc-natural-response-derivation.md

 **c.
 Plot $v(t)$**

 {% include d3a/rc_natural_response1.html %}

-<p class="caption">Click Start to trace the time response.
-The dot moves forward in time at a constant rate.</p>
+Click Start to trace the time response.
+The dot moves forward in time at a constant rate.
+{: .caption :}

 The dashed lines indicate the answer from part b, $v(t) = 0.515 \,\text V$ when $t=\text{RC} =$ one time constant $= 3 \,\text{ms}$.